-The objective for the onboarding program is to make certain that the new employee succeeds at his/her job and is a contributing member of the organization.
+The objective for the new-hire onboarding program is to make certain that the individual succeeds at his/her job and becomes a contributing member of the organization.
 As the employer, start by identifying the fundamental information your new hire needs to quickly assimilate to effectively complete job assignments.
 Think through what the first day experience should be and what materials, in the form of a welcome packet, will be delivered to the new hire.
 Clearly define to the new hire what additional training will be necessary during the provisional period to make this individual feel comfortable in the new job.
-Here is a sequence of steps to follow and ensure that the new hire will become successfully acclimated to your business and its culture.
+Here is a sequence of steps for your new-hire onboarding program to ensure a successful acclimation to your business and its culture.

 Communicate with the New Employee Prior to Arrival